Skip to main content

 Q: How do I know the exact output amount before sending a transaction?

 A: There is no way to know the exact output amount before sending a transaction.
-All the output amounts are calculated based on the current market conditions, and they are subject to change until the transaction is executed, you can control how much the output amount can vary compared to the expected amount by setting the slippage parameter.
+All output amounts are calculated based on current market conditions and are subject to change until the transaction is executed.
+You can control how much the output amount can vary compared to the expected amount by setting the slippage parameter.

 Q: Why do I get different results each time I call the same endpoint?